 How could God send people to hell?

 So many people struggle with this question because they don’t correctly understand the fallen nature of humanity and the perfect character of God.
 Many have a false idea that man is basically good, so the question in their mind is actually, “How could God send good people to hell?”
-Others have the false idea that God shouldn’t send anyone to hell because of His love for everyone—no matter how sinful—so their question is actually, “How could a loving God send people to hell?”
+Others have the false idea that God shouldn’t send anyone to hell because of his love for everyone—no matter how sinful—so their question is actually, “How could a loving God send people to hell?”

 God is good—what does that mean?

 God is not simply “good” in the common understanding of the word.
 God is perfection—the ultimate definition of good.
-There is nothing else that can even come close to God’s absolute goodness, and nothing to which we can compare Him.
-God is holy, which means He is set apart from all unrighteousness (Isaiah 6:3).
+There is nothing else that can even come close to God’s absolute goodness, and nothing to which we can compare him.
+God is holy, which means he is set apart from all unrighteousness (Isaiah 6:3).

-Even though God loves us, it is because He is completely good and just that He cannot simply overlook or tolerate evil—He hates it!
+Even though God loves us, it is because he is completely good and just that he cannot simply overlook or tolerate evil—he hates it!

 Where does that leave us?

 A look at Psalm 5 will help us to better understand the goodness of God.
-Look at what God calls evil, and His response to it:
+Look at what God calls evil, and his response to it:

 Every person is a sinner by nature and by choice (Romans 5:12-21; Isaiah 53:6), and we cannot do anything to purify ourselves; no amount of “good” works can cover what we have done wrong.
-In fact, the Bible says that all of our righteousness is like a pile of “filthy rags” before the holy Creator God (Isaiah 64:6).
+In fact, the Bible says that all of our righteousness is like a pile of “filthy rags” before the holy Creator God (Isaiah 64:6, NKJV).

 God is the supreme Judge of all the earth (Psalm 96:13; Genesis 18:25), and a good judge cannot let a guilty criminal go unpunished.
-God does not compromise justice, so He must punish those who do evil, as we see in the next verse of Psalm 5:
+God does not compromise justice, so he must punish those who do evil, as we see in the next verse of Psalm 5:

 This is justice.
-Everyone stands guilty before God, and if He were to condemn all of humanity, that would be just—because we all deserve punishment of eternal death in hell.
+Everyone stands guilty before God, and if he were to condemn all of humanity, that would be just—because we all deserve punishment of eternal death in hell.

-God’s biggest “problem” solved—by His love!
+God’s biggest “problem” solved—by his love!

 So rather than asking how a good and loving God could send people to hell, we need to modify the question: “How can a good and loving God not send sinful people to hell?”
 With this in mind, consider the next verse of Psalm 5:

 Wait—that’s not justice, is it?
-How can God, the righteous Judge, defend sinners who have violated His law?
+How can God, the righteous Judge, defend sinners who have violated his law?
 This question is arguably the greatest in all of Scripture, and may well be called “God’s biggest problem.”

-But because God is loving and mighty to save (Isaiah 63:1), He implemented the perfect solution to the problem of justice.
+But because God is loving and mighty to save (Isaiah 63:1), he implemented the perfect solution to the problem of justice.
 Along with the Curse, God promised in Genesis 3:15 to send a Deliverer, the “Seed of the woman,” who would crush the head of the serpent (i.e., Satan).
-In the New Testament, we find out the identity of this Deliverer—He is God’s own Son, who gave His life to redeem us!
+In the New Testament, we find out the identity of this Deliverer—he is God’s own Son, who gave his life to redeem us!

-For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish, but have everlasting life.
+For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 (John 3:16)

-Jesus Christ, God incarnate, lived on this earth as a man—but without sin—and died a terrible death under the wrath of God, so that He could take the punishment for our sins (Isaiah 53:5, 8).
+Jesus Christ, God incarnate, lived on this earth as a man—but without sin—and died a terrible death under the wrath of God, so that he could take the punishment for our sins (Isaiah 53:5, 8).
 As the perfect man, Jesus could die for mankind.
 As God, Jesus could bear the infinite punishment required for man’s sin against an infinitely holy God.
 Only by coming in the flesh (John 1:14) could God provide a sufficient sacrifice to take away mankind’s sins.

 But Jesus is not dead (Matthew 28:5–6).
-He rose from the grave three days later, triumphing over death and breaking the effect of the Curse (Revelation 1:18)—so that anyone who believes in Him and repents of their sin can be set free and live for eternity with their Creator (Acts 3:19; Romans 10:9, 6:23).
+He rose from the grave three days later, triumphing over death and breaking the effect of the Curse (Revelation 1:18)—so that anyone who believes in him and repents of their sin can be set free and live for eternity with their Creator (Acts 3:19; Romans 10:9, 6:23).
 Truly, God is both loving and good!